GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: GroundGazer

 \subsection{Chessboard square detection}

-To detect the chessboard squares, we first apply a Canny filter after grayscale conversion for edge detection and mask out the previously detected laser crosshair (after extending the crosshair lines), as shown in Fig.~\ref{fig:canny}.
-The binary Canny output is then processed by Hough transformation to find the chessboard lines.
-For further denoising, the detected image of lines are processed by an opening operation, which consists of erosion followed by dilation.
+To detect the chessboard squares, we first apply a Canny filter for edge detection after grayscale conversion and Gaussian smoothing.
+The binary Canny output is then processed by probabilistic Hough transformation to find the chessboard lines.
+For further denoising, the detected lines are broadened and the image of lines is processed by an opening operation.
 The image after Hough transformation and opening is depicted in Fig.~\ref{fig:hough}.
-For further operations, the image is inverted, as seen in Fig.~\ref{fig:inversion}.
-The chessboard squares are detected by first finding and simplifying the white square contours with the functions \texttt{findContours} \cite{find_contours} and \texttt{approxPolyDP} \cite{ramer,douglas_peuker}.
-The simplified contours (polygons) are then filtered for square detection.
-Only polygons that have four edges, relative side lengths between factor 0.95 and 1.05, and an area of 50.000 - 110.000 pixels are kept.
-As the detected squares are slightly smaller due to the opening, 13 pixels are added to the square corner coordinates.
-Those detected squares are given in Fig.~\ref{fig:squares}.
-In the last step, the detected corners are refined to subpixel accuracy with \texttt{cornerSubPix} \cite{subpix} shown in Fig.~\ref{fig:squares_refined}.
+We then invert the image.
+The chessboard squares are detected by first finding and simplifying the white square contours.
+The simplified contours (polygons) are then filtered for square detection, where only polygons with four edges, relative side lengths between factor 0.95 and 1.05, and an area of 80.000 - 100.000 pixels are kept.
+Finally, the detected corners are refined to sub-pixel accuracy \cite{subpix}, shown in Fig.~\ref{fig:squares_refined}.

-If squares are occluded, the redundancy in the chessboard pattern enables estimating all squares (including the square with crosshair used for positioning) by simply extending the detected squares to build virtual, undetected squares.
-Given the precise square detection, this method has proven quite accurate.
-If for some reason no square is detected, we apply a constant velocity model for $x$, $y$ and $\theta$ to estimate the \gls{AMR} position and heading, which is sufficient for a high enough sampling frequency of camera images.
+If squares are occluded, the redundancy in the chessboard pattern enables estimating all squares by simply extending the detected squares to build virtual, undetected squares.
+Using the precise square detection, this method has proven quite accurate.
+If for some reason no square is detected, we apply a constant velocity model for $x$, $y$ and $\theta$, which is sufficient with a high enough sampling frequency of camera images.